 To hike to Baring Falls from here, first you need to get back to the St. Mary Falls Cutoff Trail/Piegan Pass Trail junction.
 Make a right turn here and follow the trail leading to the Sun Point area until it takes you to roaring Baring Falls.

 To get to the Sunrift Gorge area from here, cross the footbridge and follow the trail until the Siyeh Pass Trail junction.
 Stay on the left trail for another 0.3 mile.
-Once at Sunrift Gorge, use park shuttle or walk back to the parking lot where you parked.
+Once at Sunrift Gorge, use a shuttle or walk back to the parking lot where you parked.

 How to Get to Baring Falls: Location and Direction